yt-project/yt/doc/source/visualizing/volume_rendering.rst

 lenses can be swapped in and out.
 For example, this might include a fisheye lens, a spherical lens, or some other method of describing the direction and origin of rays for rendering.
-Once the camera is added to the scene object, we call the main method of the :class:`~yt.visualization.volume_rendering.scene.Scene` class, :meth:`~yt.visualization.volume_rendering.scene.Scene.render`.
+Once the camera is added to the scene object, we call the main methods of the :class:`~yt.visualization.volume_rendering.scene.Scene` class, :meth:`~yt.visualization.volume_rendering.scene.Scene.render` and :meth:`~yt.visualization.volume_rendering.scene.Scene.save`.
 When called, the scene will loop through all of the :class:`~yt.visualization.volume_rendering.render_source.RenderSource` objects that have been added and integrate the radiative transfer equation through the